leopiccionia/numista-sdk/docs/interfaces/Issue.md

 • `Optional` **gregorian\_year**: `number`

-Issuance year in Gregorian calendar, if the coin is dated
+Issuance year in Gregorian calendar, if the issue is dated

 ___